DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Doppler Planning Network

-where $\tau_{1;\min}$ is the lower bound, $\alpha\in(0,1)$ is the decay rate, and $\varrho_n$ is the collision priority assigned chronologically.
+If such Doppler-inferred collision \eqref{d-check} exists for any obstacle, $\bm{\phi}$ for $\mathsf{Q}_{t}$ is updated to alleviate potential future risks.
+We first decompose $\phi_{h,n}$ into a constant component and an adaptive component as $\phi_{h,n}=d_{1}+\tau(n,h) d_2$, where $d_1$ is the compulsory minimum distance and $\tau(n,h) d_2$ is the Doppler adaptive distance.
+This converts tuning $\phi_{h,n}$ to tuning the factor $\tau(n,h)$.
+We further decompose $\tau(n,h)=\tau_1(n)\tau_2(h)$, where $\tau_1(n) \in (0,1)$ is the spatial factor and $\tau_2(h) \in (0,1)$ is the temporal factor.
+First, the spatial factor $\tau_1(n)$ measures the imminence of the Doppler-inferred collision by where $\tau_{1;\min}$ is the lower bound, $\alpha\in(0,1)$ is the decay rate, and $\varrho_n$ is the collision priority assigned chronologically.
 A larger $\alpha$ leads to a higher focus on imminent collisions.
 Algorithm \ref{algorithm2} details how $\varrho_n$ is assigned using the accumulator $\kappa$, which starts with $\kappa^\text{init}$ and increments by $\Delta \kappa$ along the horizon.
-Second, the temporal factor $\tau_2(h)$ accounts for the inherently increasing uncertainty of farther predictions:

-where $\tau_{2;\min}$ is the lower bound and $\beta\in(0,1)$ is the horizon decay rate.
+Second, the temporal factor $\tau_2(h)$ accounts for the inherently increasing uncertainty of farther predictions: where $\tau_{2;\min}$ is the lower bound and $\beta\in(0,1)$ is the horizon decay rate.
 A larger $\beta$ imposes stricter constraints on nearby predictions while relaxing constraints for distant ones.
+Table~\ref{tab:sens} in Section V provides a sensitivity analysis of $(\alpha,\beta)$.